What is CAMP?

 When is CAMP?

-What should I bring to CAMP?
+What should participants bring to CAMP?

 How much does CAMP cost?
-Are there scholarships?

-Where will we stay on campus?
+Where will participants stay on campus?

-What will we eat during CAMP?
+What will participants eat during CAMP?

 - All food will be provided during the week at Lakeside Dining.
 If you have dietary restrictions or any additional accommodations, please let us know in the registration and we will happily work with you.